MJKowalewski/extinction-review-appendices/README.md

 The following appendices are included:

-appendix 2.csv - Appendix 2.
+appendix 2.zip - Appendix 2.
 IUCN Red List status of species from four invertebrate phyla (IUCN 2023).
-A csv-formatted file.
+A csv-formatted file (zip compressed).

 appendix 3.csv - Appendix 3.
 IUCN Red List of species from four invertebrate phyla (IUCN 2023).
 A csv-formatted file